syncom/rop-on-arm-rpi3-tutorial/README.md

-# Tutorial: Exploiting Buffer Overflow on ARM (A32) with Raspberry Pi 3
+# Tutorial: ARM (A32) Linux Buffer Overflow Exploit with Raspberry Pi 3

 Ben Lynn has written an excellent tutorial about how to exploit a stack-based buffer overflow vulnerability on 64-bit Linux in his